 Pitches and promissory notes with fragments and incomplete books aren't for us.
 No writer ever nailed a book on their first draft, so if you're still writing it you've got some way to go before you should be submitting it.
 Chin up, we're not being mean; we're saving you the disappointment of a rejection.

 I still have questions!

-Is it about sending us a submission?
-Check if we're open at the top of the page: if we are send it over; if we're not, we aren't looking for anything at this time.
+Have you read all of this?
+Be honest now.
+Are you planning on sending us a submission?
+Check if we're open at the top of the page: if we are send it over; if we're not, don't send us one.
+We won't read it.

 If it's about anything else, email us: email@example.com